 Skip to main content

-We reimagined the alert manager and came up with the BI Engine:
+We reimagined the Alert Manager and came up with the Business Engine:

 • It uses dashboards as configuration which means it retrieves dashboard queries and thresholds and uses them as alert rule parameters.
 That eliminates the duplicative work when users have to enter the same specifics twice.

-• It is installed in a separate container which makes the system architecture flexible.
+• It is installed as a separate container which makes the system architecture flexible.

 Conceptual workflow from the user POV.